 - Payment: Soldiers who participate in this program are not eligible to use Tuition Assistance but can use the Montgomery GI Bill Active Duty or Army College Fund to fund their education.

 This Green to Gold Option provides financial aid for enlisted soldiers on active duty who want to finish their education and become officers after graduating.
-There are two-, three-, and four-year scholarships, depending on how much undergraduate education the soldier has already completed.
+There are two-, three-, and four-year scholarships available, depending on how much undergraduate education the soldier has already completed.
 Those accepted to master's degree programs may be eligible for two-year scholarships.
-Upon acceptance into the program, soldiers leave active duty (thereby losing their military pay and benefits) and enroll as an ROTC cadet.
-Following graduation, the soldier will commission as a second lieutenant and serve on active duty, in the Reserves, or in the National Guard.
+Upon acceptance into the program, soldiers leave active duty (thereby losing their military pay and benefits) and enroll as ROTC cadets.
+Following graduation, soldiers commission as a second lieutenants and serve on active duty, in the Reserve or in the National Guard.

 - Eligibility: Applicants must be U.S. citizens in good standing who will be under 31 years of age at the time of commissioning and who have no more than three dependents.
 Applicants must have completed two years of active duty or received a waiver approved by Human Resources Command in Fort Knox, but they cannot have served more than 10 years on active duty.
 Applicants must attend an institution that offers an Army ROTC program.

 - Four-year scholarship recipients must have a high school GPA of at least 2.5 and have a minimum SAT score (math and verbal) of 920 or ACT score of 19.
 For the 2018–2019 school year and those that follow, the minimum SAT score accepted is 1000.

 - Two- and three-year scholarship recipients must have a cumulative GPA of at least 2.5 on all previously completed college work.

 - Payment: Scholarships will cover either tuition and fees or room and board (student can choose) and provide a yearly stipend for books and supplies and a tax-free living allowance for up to 10 months each year.